tirdod/football_market_value_and_player_archetypes/README.md

 ## Opportunities for Future Research
 - Trying to predict a player’s market value by estimating the player’s on-field value, then leveraging latent variable analysis to uncover hidden features which influence a player’s market value.
+- Understanding what are the similarities between players who might not be receiving much playing time at their current club who break out and excel at a different club.
 - Building separate models to predict market valuations for defenders, midfielders, and forwards, leveraging insights from our Sparse PCA to guide parameter tuning.